misifiksi/ryzentosh-highsierra/README.md

   3. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) to generate unique SMBIOS information.
 Run it and select
   4. Open config.plist with [**ProperTree**](https://github.com/corpnewt/ProperTree) and go to PlatformInfo > Generic.
 Set MLB  (Board Serial), SystemSerialNumber (Serial) and SystemUUID (SmUUID) to generated values.
   5. Enjoy :)

-**NOTE : You CAN NOT use SMBIOS from this repository, it MUST be unique for every macOS installation**